solwatts/CrowdControl/README.md

   <img width="256" height="256" src="icon.jpg">
 </p>

-A basic DuckyScript that allows a Flipper Zero (or any BadUSB device) to leverage CrowdStrike's [workaround steps for individual hosts](https://www.crowdstrike.com/blog/statement-on-falcon-content-update-for-windows-hosts/) and:
+A basic DuckyScript that allows a Flipper Zero (or other Rubber Ducky-like device) to leverage CrowdStrike's [workaround steps for individual hosts](https://www.crowdstrike.com/blog/statement-on-falcon-content-update-for-windows-hosts/) and:
 * Remove CrowdStrike C-00000291*.sys channel files from Windows host machines operating in Safe Mode and logged in as an Administrator,
 * Remove the safeboot boot variable (if set during previous troubleshooting attempts),
 * Reboot in normal mode after verifying the files have been removed.